Australian rules football in England: The VFL/AFL annual exhibition

 Between 1987 and 2006, VFL/AFL exhibition matches had become an almost annual event, but the only game since then being in 2012.

-With a large number of ex-patriate Australians, interest in the game grew and small crowds of up to 10,000 were in attendance for the event in some years.
+With a large number of ex-patriate Australians, interest in the game grew, and small crowds of up to 10,000 were in attendance for the event in some years.

 Interest and crowds grew further with the change of the VFL to the Australian Football League.

-Highlights during this time included large crowds for the Australian Football League's West Coast Eagles v.
-Collingwood in 1997 with an attendance of 14,000 and the match between Richmond and Essendon in 2002 which drew 13,000.
+Highlights during this time included large crowds for and Australian Football League match between West Coast Eagles and Collingwood in 1997, with an attendance of about 14,000, and a match between Richmond and Essendon in 2002 that drew about 13,000.